McGrath Bardon Smart Lock — Raised Buttons with Braille, Fire Assessed, DDA Compliant Lever

 Suitable Uses

-- Fire-rated doorsets when installed in accordance with assessed configurations
+- Fire-rated doorsets when installed in approved Firecore or E-Core configurations with correct mortice

 Item Code Family — McGrath Fire Assessed Smart Locks